ravivyas84/dailynotes-panel/README.md

 In addition adds a command to add the file name as a Title (at the cursor position)

+## Providing Feedback

+You can raise an issue on the [github repo](https://github.com/ravivyas84/dailynotes-panel/issues)

 ## Commands

 - `dailyNotes.refresh`: Open today's daily note